jaxanc/CarND-PID-Control-Project/WriteUp.md

 I quickly introduced a large derivative term.
 This makes the controller good at staying in a straight line but less effect at making sharp terms.

 The integral term was then implemented to better handle the sharp terms.
+The three parameters were then shifted up and down by monitoring the total error to balance the behavior between straight line and sharp turns.